ibm-cloud-docs/language-translator/ha-dr.md

 {:codeblock: .codeblock}
 {:tip: .tip}

-# High availability and disaster recovery
+# Understanding high availability and disaster recovery for {{site.data.keyword.languagetranslatorshort}}
 {: #ha-dr}

 {{site.data.keyword.languagetranslatorfull}} is highly available within multiple {{site.data.keyword.cloud_notm}} locations (for example, Dallas and Washington, DC).
 However, recovering from potential disasters that affect an entire location requires planning and preparation.
 {: shortdesc}

 You are responsible for understanding your configuration, customization, and usage of the service.
 You are also responsible for being ready to re-create an instance of the service in a new location and to restore your data in any location.
-Fore more information, see [How IBM Cloud ensures high availability and disaster recovery](/docs/overview?topic=overview-zero-downtime){: external}.
+For more information, see [How {{site.data.keyword.cloud_notm}} ensures high availability and disaster recovery](/docs/overview?topic=overview-zero-downtime).

 ## High availability
 {: #high-availability}